mariusz-schimke/GiGraph/README.md

 </p>

-❕ Note that *DotEndpoint* is implicitly convertible from *string* for convenience.
+❕ Note that *DotEndpoint* is implicitly convertible from *string* (for convenience).

 ### Edge sequences

-An edge sequence lets you join endpoints and/or endpoint groups in such a way that they join one another consecutively.
-Similarly to [endpoint groups](#endpoint-groups), a sequence may be understood as a simpler way to specify multiple edges at once, without having to define them separately for each consecutive connection.
-The edges, however, share one list of attributes, so when you set them for the sequence, they will be applied to all edges rendered based on it.
+An edge sequence represented by the *DotEdgeSequence* class lets you define endpoints and/or endpoint groups in such a way that they join one another consecutively.
+This approach may be used as a simpler way to define a sequence of edges all at once, without having to specify a separate edge for each connection between consecutive endpoints or endpoint groups.
+An edge sequence, however, has one list of attributes, so when you set them for the sequence, they will be applied to all edges rendered based on it.